saltstack/salt/doc/topics/tutorials/multimaster_pki.rst

     [DEBUG   ] Failed to verify signature of public key [CRITICAL] The Salt Master server's public key did not authenticate!

-In a case like this, it should be checked, that the verification pubkey (master_sign.pub) on the minion is the same as the on the master.
+In a case like this, it should be checked, that the verification pubkey (master_sign.pub) on the minion is the same as the one on the master.

-Once the verification is successfull, the minion can be started in daemon mode again.
+Once the verification is successful, the minion can be started in daemon mode again.

-From now on, whenever the public key of the master changes, the minion will be able to tell, if its a legit public key it has received from any master.

 For the paranoid among us, its also possible to verify the public whenever it is received from the master.
-That is, for every single auth-attempt which are quite frequent.
+That is, for every single auth-attempt which can be quite frequent.
 For example just the start of the minion will force the signature to be checked 6 times for various things like auth, mine, highstate, etc.

-If thats desired, enable the setting
+If that is desired, enable the setting

 .. code-block:: yaml